section-engineering-education/engineering-education/content/articles/create-a-secure-home-connection-using-pi-hole-and-docker/index.md

 5. The following step will require you to confirm that the IP address and IP gateway (most likely your local router) displayed are correct for the Pi-static hole's IP setting.
 To update your settings, press enters on Yes if this is right, or No if it isn't.

 6. Pi-hole will alert you about any possible IP conflicts.
-Accept the warning and continue by pressing the enter key.
+Continue by pressing the enter key after you accept the warning.

 7. Pi-hole comes with a web browser admin panel that you may use to configure and monitor it by default.
 This is the recommended option for installation, and it is the default choice for the installation process.
 To continue, press the tab and then enter OK.
 This will also be required at a later stage to validate the installation of a web server for the admin interface.